voltrue2/cluster-mode/README.md

 **NOTE 2**: If `autoSpawn` is `true`, dead worker's role will be automatically inherited to the new worker.

+**NOTE 3**: A role is unique to a woker.
+You may NOT have duplicated roles nor share the same role with other workers.

 ### .unregisterRole(callback [Function])

 Unregisters a role.